-How to Create RSS Feeds for Google Search Results - Digital Inspiration
+How to Create RSS Feeds for Google Search Results

 https://www.googleapis.com/customsearch/v1?alt=atom&cx=xxx:yyy&key=abc&q=query

-Replace xxx:yy with the Search Engine ID, abc with the API key and query with the actual search query.
+Replace xxxwith the Search Engine ID, abc with the API key and query with the actual search query.
 If your query has multiple words, separate them with a + symbol (like Digital+Inspiration).
 There are tons of other search parameters to the Feed URL.
 For instance:

 - googlehost=google.de (to return results from Google Germany)